What is happiness? What is joy?

 This book is a must-read for anyone with a chronic illness.
 The advice is universal and helpful even to the most able-bodied.

 We all face challenges and this book is loaded with good advice for living (with or without a chronic ailment).
-I highly recommend the book for anyone.
+I highly recommend the book to anyone.

 A wake-up call to anyone who wants to live life on their own terms.
 The book is part memoir, part how-to guide, so your mileage may vary.